Skip to main content

 Request Teleoperation

-Now run the objective again.
 This time after the cube is picked up it does not just stop.
-Instead, a Teleoperation menu appears and you can manually drive the robot to its location to drop off the cube.
+Instead, a Teleoperation menu appears and you can manually drive the robot, using various teleop modes like IMarker, to a different location to drop off the cube.

 blank

-Drive the robot to a new location to drop off the cube, and click the Open Gripper button to release it.
-When you are finished, use the Success button to end the objective.
+Teleop the robot to a new location to drop off the cube, and click the Success button to continue operation of the still-running objective.
+It should then open the gripper and move to its home position automatically.

 Summary